preetsanjam/Web_Development/JavaScript/notes.md

 - The `indexOf()` method returns the position of the first occurence of a value in a string, whereas the `lastIndexOf()` method returns the position of the last occurence of a specified value in a string.
 - **`Date` object:**
     - A newly created Date class object stores the current date and time of the system the code has been run on.
-    - The value of the date object can be manipulated by changing the time zones or by adding or substracting values to and from the date obtained.
+    - The value of the date object can be manipulated by changing the time zones or by adding or subtracting values to and from the date obtained.
     - The date constructor can accept seven arguments: `Date(year, month, date, hour, minutes, seconds, milliseconds)`.
     - **Getter methods** allow us to retrieve or access the values of an object’s properties.
     - **Setter methods** allow us to set the required values of the properties of an object.
 This concept is also seen in Java programming.